 Even if you can’t donate, tell your friends and family about our worthwhile site along the banks of the Mississippi River in beautiful downtown Baton Rouge.

 A limited number of employment opportunities are available in the various departments of our operations.
-If you’re interested in committing a significant amount of time to working with us, please fill out and return our employment application.
+If you’re interested in committing a significant amount of time to working with us, please fill out and return our employment application to firstname.lastname@example.org.
 We’ll be in touch!

-The USS Kidd Veterans Museum exists as a nonprofit entity receiving no government funds.
+The USS Kidd Veterans Museum exists as a nonprofit entity.
 Existing as a ‘friends” group, the Louisiana Veterans Museum Foundation supports the operations and programs of the museum and ship restoration.
 Donations made to the Foundation and Museum are tax deductible contributions.

 Ship Superintendent / Educational Outreach Coordinator